Electric vehicle novated lease

 With the continuous rollout of fast-charging stations nationwide, accessing electrical power is no hassle.
 And advancements in battery technology means you can drive further.

-Typically, EVs offer a driving range of 300-500km on a full charge—far exceeding the daily travel requirements of most drivers.
+Typically, EVs offer an average battery range of 300-500km on a full charge, far exceeding the daily travel requirements of most drivers.
 So drop the ‘range anxiety’ and get into an EV with novated leases that stand out.

 Also, depending on the car, some eligible low emission vehicles may be exempt from paying fringe benefits tax (FBT).
 Our expert team can help you with these factors on top of things such as the luxury car tax threshold.